SalesforceLabs/OrgCheck/docs/index3.securityfaq.md

   * InstallPackaging
 - So basically the flows are rather the same from on tab to the other:
   * get a list of metadata from the Salesforce org using the appropriate Salesforce API
-  * if the data is cached and not to “old” then use it (to avoid impacting the Request API limit)
+  * if the data is cached and not to "old" then use it (to avoid impacting the Request API limit)
   * compute on the fly the aggregated data that is needed in the tab.
-The process is within the Javascript code in the user’s browser.
+The process is within the Javascript code in the user's browser.
 Important: we do not alter the org metadata nor data at this point or any point at all.
-  * our secret sauce is to compute a score based on best practices and anti-pattern detection so that we show the configuration that needs to be “corrected”.
+  * our secret sauce is to compute a score based on best practices and anti-pattern detection so that we show the configuration that needs to be "corrected".
 A blank score or `0` means the item is considered good by Org Check.
 Each detected anti-pattern increments the score by `1`, so a score of `4` means there are `4` anti-patterns worth reviewing on that item.
 - Export feature is available in some tabs.
-This uses a library called “SheetJS” also part of the package.
+This uses a library called "SheetJS" also part of the package.
 That data is not leaving your org or your browser.
 The Excel file is generated by Javascript on your browser and once finished available in your Download folder of your browser.
+- For Flow violation scanning, Org Check uses the open-source "Lightning Flow Scanner" (LFS) library, also bundled as part of the package.
+It runs entirely in your browser and does not send any data outside your org.

 ### What about the Org Check sf CLI plugin?